-- Share with primary care providers the need for prompt referral to secondary care. - Primary care providers should ensure that patients feel involved in
+C Share with primary care providers the need for prompt referral to secondary care.

-- to ensure that patients contacting it are contacted promptly to ensure they are seen as soon as possible. - o A new appointment text reminder service is being explored. - Since the CHC's patient experience review, the health board's Eye Department has established a system with the patient concerns team to immediately contact people to discuss the concerns people have about any delays they are experiencing.
-It is envisaged that this will be mainstreamed across the health board to include greater contact with the central appointments system. - Revised consent procedures are now in place for IVT and Cataract surgery to ensure that patients are given enough information about the treatment and procedure.
-This will be audited regularly for compliance.
+C Primary care providers should ensure that patients feel involved in to ensure that patients contacting it are contacted promptly to ensure they are seen as soon as possible.

+- A new appointment text reminder service is being explored. - Since the CHC's patient experience review, the health board's Eye Department has established a system with the patient concerns team to immediately contact people to discuss the concerns people have about any delays they are experiencing.
+It is envisaged that this will be mainstreamed across the health board to include greater contact with the central appointments system. - Constant And Cataract Revised constant procedures are now in place for IVT and Cataract decisions made around their care. raised and that these concerns are routinely shared in the quarterly Eye Care Collaborative Group and Quality Safety & Experience Assurance Committee.